 - Bananas – the riper, the better!

 - Walnuts – they’re optional but give the crumb a crunchy texture.
 Feel free to omit.

 How to Make Banana Nut Bread with Self-Rising Flour

 First, preheat the oven to 325ºF.
 Then, lightly grease your loaf pan and set it aside.

-Lastly, pour the banana bread mixture into the prepared loaf pan.
+Lastly, pour the mixture into the prepared loaf pan.
 Smooth the top, and let it rest at room temperature for 10 minutes.

 Add sliced bananas on top, if you have extra bananas.

 Then bake for 45-60 minutes, or until golden brown and a toothpick inserted into the middle of the loaf comes out clean.
 If the banana loaf gets too brown during baking, cover it with foil.

-Allow the banana bread loaf to cool for 10 minutes in the pan.
+Allow the loaf to cool for 10 minutes in the pan.
 Then slice and serve.

 Love Easy Baking?
 Grab These Self-Rising Recipes